bradeneast/bradeneast.com/blog/_published/staggering animations - css vs javascript.md

 #### Using the SCSS `for` loop
 The styles we wrote above can be cleaned up (sort of) with SCSS.
-Since SCSS is a a pre-processed language that compiles into regular CSS, it makes writing CSS quite a bit easier, but doesn't necessarily offer a better experience for our users.
+Since SCSS is a a pre-processed language that compiles into regular CSS, it makes writing CSS quite a bit easier for us, but doesn't necessarily offer a better experience for our users.

 ```css
 @for $i from 1 through 100 {